ericj237/MixedRealityRecorder_UnityPackage/README.md

 Mixed Reality Recorder (MRR) is a Package for the Unity Engine that lets you record users of Virtual Reality application inside the digital environments.

+## Features

+- tracked camera with Vive tracker
+- opaque dynamic obstruction mask
+- user interface with camera settings and video layers
+- camera presets
+- capture video layers in unity
+- TGA and BMP image sequence output
+- manual screen capture layout for open broadcaster or other recording software

+## Quick Start

+A [quick start guide](/Documentation/QUICKSTART.md) can be found in the `Documentation` folder.

 ## Requirements

 Currently MRR is tested only on Microsoft Windows operating systems.